February 1, 2026 · updated March 15, 2026

 Effective mode logic:

 Once that effective mode exists, every downstream system can reference it.
 Lighting, HVAC, power management, housekeeping: they all read the same mode and behave consistently.
-I like not having to debug three different definitions of “away.”

-Hvac control (thermostat + fan)
+HVAC control (thermostat + fan)

-I treat HVAC as a single decision step followed by a guarded apply step.
+For logic I treat HVAC as a single decision step followed by a guarded apply step.

 1. Compute what the system should be doing right now.